 And most of all.
 If a comma-delimited file will work for your data, just use a CSV.
 If you were thinking, “but what if I have commas in my data?”… well you are just wrong.
 CSV is an actual standard.
 It has ways to escape commas and most importantly, you do not need to think about that.
 All you need to do is use the CSV export functionality of whatever you are working with.
 It will automatically do the right thing for you.

 You are not doing yourself any favors creating a fixed length file structure.
 Soon, you will find that you did not really account for how long last names are.
+Or you will find an address that is longer than 40 characters.
 Or the people at the FDA will add another digit to sort out NDC codes… or whatever.
 CSV files mean that you do not have to think about how many characters your data fields use.
 More importantly, it means that I do not need to think about it either.

 You might be thinking “We should use JSON for this!” or “XML is an open standard”.
 Yes, thank you for choosing other good open formats… but for very large data sets, you probably just want to use a CSV file.
 The people at CMS thought JSON would be a good standard to use for the Qualified Health Plan data… and they did in fact design the standard so you could keep the JSON filed to a reasonable size.
 But the health insurance companies have no incentive to make their JSON files a reasonable size and so they have multiple gigabyte JSON files.
 That is hugely painful to download and it is a pain to parse.